TheOdinProject/curriculum/ruby/ruby.md

 * What does `self` mean?
 * What do you need to do to create your own Ruby script file?
 * How would you run a Ruby script from the command line?
+* What does `require` do?
+* What does `include` do?
+* What is the difference between `require` and `include`?
+* Why would you want to use `include` in IRB?
 * What does `send` do?
 * When would `send` be used that's different from just running the method on an object 'normally'?

 #### Do These First

 #### A Brief Summary
 What should you put into methods?
-Pretty much everything should be in a method, but each method should only do ONE thing.
+Pretty much everything should be in a method, but **each method should only do ONE thing**.
 If it's doing two, it's time for another method.
 If it's doing a dozen, you probably need to start thinking about having a separate class.

 Methods help organize your code by keeping you from repeating yourself.
 Anything that you find yourself doing repetetively should probably go in its own method.